Rwang0208/Confidence-V2X/README.md

 # Confidence-V2X: Confidence-Driven Sparse Communication for Efficient V2X Cooperative Perception

-This repository contains the official implementation of **Confidence-V2X**, a novel multimodal end-to-end autonomous driving algorithm presented in our paper:
+This repository contains the official implementation of **Confidence-V2X**, a novel cooperative perception algorithm presented in our paper:
 **"Confidence-Driven Sparse Communication for Efficient V2X Cooperative Perception"**.

  Confidence-V2X introduces a novel method to achieve a balance between object detection accuracy and communication load for V2X cooperative perception.